 We know them, because they are us.

-The CBD’s skyline gracefully stationed on the direct opposite and just a few meters on the right, Moi Air Base wall marks the vastness of the military land.
-The space between the two adjacent points, CBD and the base, have no buildings nor trees between.
+The CBD’s skyline gracefully stationed on the direct opposite and just a few meters on the right, the Moi Air Base perimeter wall marks the vastness of the military land.
+The space between the two adjacent points, CBD and the base, has no buildings nor trees between.
 It is a direct line of sight.
-It is doesn’t appear in Nairobi maps.
+The airbase doesn’t appear in some versions of Nairobi maps.
 Formally known as RAF Eastleigh, the aerodrome might have well given Eastleigh a name.
 After independence, it was renamed KAF Eastleigh.
-After the failed coup against Moi by a group of Kenya Air Force soldiers on August 1, 1982, it was renamed again to Moi Air Base.
+After the failed coup against Moi by a group of Kenya Air Force airmen on August 1, 1982, it was renamed, again, to Moi Air Base.

-As RAF Eastleigh, it was significant for air power of the British counter-insurgency during Kenya Emergency (1952-1960).
+As RAF Eastleigh, it was significant for the maintenance of air power by the British counter-insurgency during Kenya Emergency (1952-1960).